patricklynch/BackingStore/README.md

 collectionView.dataSource = dataSource
 ```

 `BackingStoreView` exists only so that `UICollectionView` and `UITableView` can be extended with methods that can queue batch updates.
 The structure of these updates and the input to the API of `BackingStoreView` matches the output of `BackingStore`.
-In our setup, the `BackingStoreDataSource` that we've created contains a `BackingStoreView` instance as well as a `BackingStore` instance and will   oversee the connetion between these subcomponents.
+In our setup, the `BackingStoreDecorator` that we've created contains a `BackingStoreView` instance as well as a `BackingStore` instance and will   oversee the connetion between these subcomponents.

 6) Call `dataSource.backingStore.setInitial(items:, dataSource:)` function with the `dataSource` itself and items that you wish to populate your screen with.